Krushnatawri18/My-Learnings/08-React-useContext-project/useContext notes.md

 - Whenever any value from context changes then React will re-render all the components that consume that context.
 - This re-render happens only if the new value is different from the old value.

+### Difference between useContext and Redux

+### useContext

+- Built in react
+- Prop drilling alternative, not a state manager (needs useState)
+- Distributes values via Provider
+- Used when have low complexity

+### Redux

+- Need to install
+- State management library
+- Centralized store
+- Used when have high complexity